ZuhangZHANG/rmc-model/docs/source/chap2.md

 ## 2.2.
 Power System

 The RMC model covers a full range of electricity generation, transmission, and storage in and between the 31 provinces’ power systems.
-It can run with an annual time resolution consistent with other modules and or be soft-linked with a dedicated power system model CPOST with an hourly resolution (8760 hours for a modeled year) to capture more detailed features in the power system.
+It can run with an annual time resolution consistent with other modules and or be linked with a dedicated power system model CPOST with an hourly resolution (8760 hours for a modeled year) to capture more detailed characteristics in the power system.
 The spatial resolution and technologies in the power system are consistent between RMC and CPOST.
 Description of the CPOST model is available from its documentation ([Renmin University of China, 2025](./references.md)).

 ### 2.2.1.
 Generation technologies

-The power system encompasses a variety of power generation technologies, including fossil fuel-based generation, nuclear, and renewable energy like hydro, wind, solar, and biomass power generation, along with energy storage and transmission facilities.
+The power system encompasses a variety of power generation technologies, including fossil fuel-based generation, nuclear, and renewable energy like hydro, wind, solar, and biomass power generation, along with energy storage and transmission infrastructures.

-In coal-fired power generation, there are advanced technologies such as large ultra-supercritical and supercritical units, as well as relatively low-efficiency subcritical technologies.
-Gas-fired power generation includes large combined cycle gas turbine (CCGT) units and conventional open-cycle gas turbine (OCGT) power generation technologies.
+In coal-fired power generation, there are advanced technologies such as large ultra-supercritical and supercritical units, as well as relatively low efficient subcritical technologies.
+Gas-fired power generation includes large combined cycle gas turbine (CCGT) units and conventional open-cycle gas turbine (OCGT).
 The system has also taken into account the integration of carbon capture and storage (CCS) technology within power generation units.
 The following shows the list of generation technologies, including both fossil and renewables in the model.
 - Coal w/o CCS: ultra-supercritical units (USC), supercritical units (SC), and subcritical units (Sub-C);
 - Coal w/ CCS: ultra-supercritical units with CCS, supercritical units with CCS;
 - Gas w/o CCS: combined cycle gas turbine (CCGT) and open cycle gas turbine (OCGT);